treverson/dev.bitshares.works/core/intro/tour_of_env.md

   - more

 ### Project Management
- - BitShares-Core (Team)
+ - **BitShares-Core (Team)**
- This is a team of developers who work on the issues those are submitted by developers.
-The team make a plan of next release and communicate to the Bitshares community about the Project plan.
+This is a team of developers who manage BitShares-Core code updates and handle the issues that are submitted by developers.
+The team creates a project plan of next release and delivers to the Bitshares community about the Project information.
   **Roles**
   - improving
   - maintaining
   - upgrading protocol if needed
   - making Project plans for the future release
   - creating/ announcing  Release

 ## BitShares Core Code Management - GitFlow
 This section describes and defines how changes flow into our code and through the various stages of development until it finally goes into production.